-Selected terms and keywords for searching within library catalogs, databases, and websites for information related to copyright law include:
+Potentially useful terms and keywords for searching within library catalogs, databases, and websites for information related to copyright law include:

 CALI lessons are interactive tutorials written by law professors at CALI member schools.
 They can be used for studying topics in copyright law, including copyright formalities and duration, secondary liability, and fair use.

 Ask a Reference Librarian for the GW Law CALI code.